Jehangira: Climate

 The climate of Jehangira is similar to that of Islamabad, although sometimes more humid due to the Kabul and Indus Rivers.
 In the summer, the chain of mountains and desolate areas to the northwest can cause hot and dusty winds.

+Demographics

+Population

+The population of city in 1972 was 3,564 but according to the 2023 Census of Pakistan, the population has risen to 57,011.

 People and cultures

 Many inhabitants of Jehangira are members of various Pashtoon clans that migrated from different parts of Pakistan and Afghanistan.
 Some locations of note within Jehangira: